MadKudu/bulk-domain-scoring/README.md

 ###### Limitations
-This project was made for an Avalara file and does not currently support alternative formats or column order.
+This project was made for a custom file and does not currently support alternative formats or column order.
 Feel free to improve!